Use the plane tracker to create a world effect in Spark AR Studio, placing 3D objects in people's environments.

-Your Viewport should look like this:
+Your Viewport will look like this:

 To make an object appear when the camera detects a surface, all you need to do is make the object a child of the plane tracker in the Scene panel.
 In Spark AR Studio, when one object is a child of another object, it'll respond to and take on any changes made to its parent object.

 When you've selected the plane tracker in the Scene panel, you'll see its properties in the Inspector.

 Click the dropdown next to Layer to adjust which layer the plane tracker is assigned to.

 Clear this box to stop the plane tracker and any children from being rendered in the scene.